silviomcandido/interIsoFoamEHD/README.md

 - **Automatic Mesh Generation**: Provides both automatic 2D axisymmetric and full 3D mesh generation with SnappyHexMesh in the tutorial folder.
 - **Custom Solvers and Library**: Includes the interIsoFoamEHD solver in the `model/applications/solvers` folder and a library for immiscible two-phase flow in the `model/src/` folder.

-## Usage:
-1. Clone this repository to your local machine.
-2. Compile the solver using the provided build scripts.
-3. Prepare your case setup, including mesh generation and boundary conditions.
-4. Run the simulation using standard OpenFOAM utilities.
-5. Post-process the results using visualization tools compatible with OpenFOAM.

 ## Cases of Study